dnsimple/dnsimple-api-examples/terraform/sentinel/README.md

 Congratulations!
 You have successfully completed the "DNSimple Policy-as-Code with Terraform and Sentinel" demo.
 You have learned how to utilize Terraform, Sentinel, and DNSimple to establish a policy-driven DNS management framework, empowering your organization to democratize DNS management while ensuring policy adherence.

-When thinking about productionising and maturing your policy-as-code framework, here are some things to consider:
+When thinking about moving to production and maturing your policy-as-code framework, here are some things to consider:

 - **Modularize Policies**: In the current demo we created the policy manually in Terraform Cloud, however, to make the policy more reusable and easier to maintain, you can create a module for each policy and load them as a policy set in Terraform Cloud through version control.
 This will allow you to easily reuse the policies across multiple workspaces and organizations and also allow you to version control the policies with automated release processes and audit trails.
 - **Policy Testing**: As your policy-as-code framework matures, you will want to ensure that your policies are working as expected.
 You can do this by writing tests for your policies.
 You can read more about policy testing in the [Sentinel documentation](https://docs.hashicorp.com/sentinel/terraform/testing).